HangfireIO/Hangfire.io/pricing/index.md

             <h3>Is there a trial version?</h3>
             <p>
                 There is no free trial version available for Hangfire Pro.
-However I do offer a 30 day period with full refund if Pro does not work for you.
+However we do offer a 30 day period with full refund if Pro does not work for you.
             </p>

             <h3>Can I view the EULA?</h3>